getify/You-Dont-Know-JS/types & grammar/ch3.md

 To create a date object value, you must use `new Date()`.
 The `Date(..)` constructor accepts optional arguments to specify the date/time to use, but if omitted, the current date/time is assumed.

-By far the most common reason you construct a date object is to get the current unix timestamp value (an integer number of seconds since Jan 1, 1970).
+By far the most common reason you construct a date object is to get the current timestamp value (a signed integer number of milliseconds since Jan 1, 1970).
 You can do this by calling `getTime()` on a date object instance.

 But an even easier way is to just call the static helper function defined as of ES5: `Date.now()`.
 And to polyfill that for pre-ES5 is pretty easy: